 But what exactly is happening behind that overdrive button?
-We have all the answers you might need to solve your questions.
+In this article, I explore all of the answers to this question and more.

-A gear ratio over one means an engine is producing more power.
+A gear ratio over 1:1 means that the output shaft spins faster than the input shaft on the gearbox.
 In overdrive, the gear ratio is between 0.6 to 0.8 against 1.
-This allows the car to cruise at fast speeds but in a low RPM.
+This allows the car to cruise at fast speeds but a low RPM.
 In essence, the overdrive gear focuses more on producing faster wheel rotations in a minute instead of making more torque for acceleration.

-At highway speeds, there is no need to accelerate continuously for which you would need torque.
-Overdrive gears are therefore preferable for highway driving rather than city driving.
+At highway speeds, there is no need to accelerate continuously, so you don’t need the torque for that, either.
+That’s why overdrive gears are more preferable for highway driving compared to city driving.

 When Should You Use Overdrive Gear?

-Due to the nature of the overdrive gear, it is preferable if you use it when you are traveling at high speeds.
-That too if you are planning to drive for a long time otherwise you won’t be able to feel its effects.
+That makes it perfect if you are planning to drive for a long time; otherwise, you won’t be able to feel its effects as much.

-Fortunately, many cities are riddled with freeways nowadays so there is ample opportunity for you to test the overdrive function.
-If you go into overdrive at low speeds you would lose torque and you wouldn’t be able to accelerate your car as you should.
-Using overdrive at faster speeds you would be saving fuel as well as elongating the life of your car’s engine.
+Fortunately, many cities are riddled with highways nowadays, so there is ample opportunity for you to test the overdrive function.
+If you go into overdrive at low speeds, you will lose torque, and you won’t be able to accelerate your car as you should.
+By using overdrive at faster speeds, you can save fuel and extend the life of your car’s engine.

 When Not to Use Overdrive?

-These applications require high-torque, which is exactly what overdrive restricts.
-Furthermore, using overdrive is a bad idea if you are looking to overtake a vehicle.
+These applications require high torque – exactly the thing that overdrive restricts.
+Using overdrive is also a bad idea if you are looking to overtake a vehicle.
 In general, overdrive technology is suitable only for cruising.
-That is the only situation when you could make good use for it.
+That is the only situation where you could make good use of it.

 Using Overdrive on a Manual vs. an Automatic

 Contrary to popular belief, both automatic and manual cars have overdrive functionality.
-The overdrive gear performs the same in both manual and automatic cars because, in essence, it is just a gear that has a low ratio.
+The overdrive gear performs the same in both manual and automatic cars because, in essence, it is just a gear that has a low ratio in modern cars.

-The real difference is exactly what you would expect and that is, in a manual car you have to select when to apply the overdrive gear while in an automatic car the overdrive gear is activated by the ECU.
-Some automatic vehicles also come with a separate overdrive button which you can press the get better fuel efficiency, however, the final decision rests with the ECU.
-It can decide when exactly to put the vehicle in overdrive.
+The real difference is exactly what you would expect, and that is that in a manual car, you have to select when to apply the overdrive gear, while in an automatic car, the overdrive gear is activated by the ECU.
+Some automatic vehicles also come with a separate overdrive button you can press to get better fuel efficiency.

 When it comes to manual cars, the highest gear on the transmission is usually touted as the overdrive gear since it has the lowest gear ratio.
-Most cars nowadays have 5 gears on them but you can even find some cars that have six or seven gears.
-Like for example, the overdrive gear in a six-gear transmission would be the sixth gear.
+Most cars nowadays have 5 gears on them, but you can even find some cars with six or seven gears.
+For example, the overdrive gear in a six-gear transmission would be the sixth gear.
 This is the reason why having more gears equals a better fuel economy.

-The higher the number of gears in transmission the lower the gear ratio will be.
-That is why trucks have nine, ten and even fourteen gears.
-They are able to easily conserve fuel as they travel long distances in very high gears
+The higher the number of gears in the transmission, the lower the gear ratio will be.
+That is why trucks have nine, ten, and even fourteen gears.
+They can easily conserve fuel as they travel long distances in very high gears.